 Sustainability is complex and businesses cannot solve this by focusing on a single initiative.
 Companies need to take a holistic approach to the problem of unsustainability.
 Organizations need to consider their constituent parts, how these interrelate over time, and how they interact with other systems and our environment.

-Sign #5: A Lack of Modesty
+Sign #5: A lack of modesty

 Coming back to the rules of sustainability, sustainability means taking only what you need and leaving systems capable of continued existence.

-In summary, no brand should be placing itself on a pedestal when it comes to sustainable design.
-They need to be modest and address the challenges they face on their journey to become a truly sustainable business.
-When they get there, we’ll hear about it, as it will be a monumental moment in the evolution of our businesses.
+In summary, no business should place itself on a pedestal when it comes to sustainable design.
+Brands must be humbled to address the challenges they face on their journey to become a truly sustainable business.
+When true business sustainability is achieved, we’ll hear about it as it will be a monumental moment in the evolution of business.[/vc_row]

-Greenwash Example #1: Ikea
+Greenwash example #1: Ikea

 A 2020 investigation by Earthsight found Ikea had been making Beachwood chairs using illegally sourced wood from the forests of Ukraine’s Carpathian region.
 This area is home to endangered bears, lynxes, wolves, and bison.
 What was most shocking about this case is that the illegal timber was certified by the Forest Stewardship Council (FSC).
 This raises questions about the transparency and ethics of the FSC federation too.

-Greenwash Example #2: H&M
+Greenwash example #2: H&M

 “H&M’s Conscious Collection actually contains a higher percentage of synthetics than its main collection, standing at 72% versus 61% respectively.
-Similarly, 57% of the garments in the Conscious Collection use polyester, in contrast to 52% of the H&M main collection.” – Changing Markets, Synthetics Anonymous “Fashion brands’ addiction to fossil fuels”
+Similarly, 57% of the garments in the Conscious Collection use polyester, in contrast to 52% of the H&M main collection.” – Changing Markets, Synthetics Anonymous ‘Fashion brands’ addiction to fossil fuels

 Greenwash Example #3: Shell